Below are a handful of coffee shops that all offer something a little different that make them worth a visit.

 Different is just that.
 With a variety of Wild’s favorite styles, Curious Styles and Coffee Shop sells clothing, jewelry, bags, tables and chairs and more.
 Her bag collection is U.S.-made and made from repurposed military canvas and tents.

-What to try: One of their most popular drinks includes the Iceberg, a blended espresso with the customer’s choice of flavor.
-The Red Eye, includes a blend of coffee and two shots of espresso.
+What to try: One of their most popular drinks is the Iceberg, a blended espresso with the customer's choice of flavor.
+The Red Eye includes a blend of coffee and two shots of espresso.
 Unique flavors include toasted marshmallow, gingerbread, butter rum and English toffee.
 The price of drinks range from $1 to $5.
 Beans are from a local roaster.

 3. Dino's Cappuccinos